apache/spark/CONTRIBUTING.rst

 and slightly modified and consensus reached in October 2020:

 * Commits need a +1 vote from a committer who is not the author
-* Furthermore, do not merge a PR that regresses linting or does not pass CI tests (unless we have justification such as clearly transient error).
+* Do not merge a PR that regresses linting or does not pass CI tests (unless we have justification such as clearly transient error).
-* When we do AIP voting, both PMC and committer +1s are considered as binding vote based on internal PMC discussion.
+* When we do AIP voting, both PMC and committer +1s are considered as binding vote.

 Resources & Links
 =================